jathonderulo/CSU33031/README.md

-# CSU33031
+Jumpscare warning - I did this in third year college 😬

 Implementing a pub/sub model via docker containers for video streaming.
 Achieved through setting up docker containers and connecting them via a docker network so they can communicate.
 Communication across the network uses a custom protocol built on top of UDP.

-This was a college assignment back in third year, I know it could it better, have mercy :D
+Python and stuff.